, ,

 This allows spare and wear parts to be manufactured faster, more precisely and independently of supply chains.

-Practical example: defective timing belt cover was recorded, reconstructed and printed optimized in just 5 hours.
+Practical example: defective timing belt cover was recorded, reconstructed and printed in optimized form in just one working day.

 The challenge